 4.1 A Party may publish or allow the publication of data, on whatever medium or orally, concerning Foreground it owns provided that this does not affect the protection of that Foreground or the Foreground of any other Party and provided also that the data does not include any Confidential Information disclosed to it by any other Party.

+4.2

-4.2 The other Parties shall be given 30 days prior written notice of any planned publication.
-If before the end of this period, any of the other Parties so requests, a copy of the data envisaged to be published shall be communicated to it/them within 30 days after receipt of such request.
-The Party contemplating the publication shall delay the proposed publication until the end of the 30 day period set out in Article 4.3 below if any of the other Parties request a copy of the data envisaged to be published, or longer if an objection is raised as set out in Article 4.3 below.
+30 days prior any planned publication the other Parties shall be given a copy of the data envisaged to be published.
+The Party contemplating the publication shall delay the proposed publication until the end of the 30 day period or longer if an objection is raised as set out in Article 4.3 below.

 4.3 Either of the Parties may object to the publication within 30 days after receipt of the data envisaged to be published, if it considers that the planned publication contains Confidential Information disclosed by it or that the protection of its Foreground or Foreground which the notifying Party has not protected (see Article 4.3.2.2 of the Agreement) would be adversely affected by this publication.
 In the absence of any such objection within the above-mentioned period, it is deemed that all the Parties agree.
 If an objection is raised as aforesaid, the Parties shall consult with each other with a view to agree on the matter of publication.
 The planned publication shall be suspended during this consultation period.
 The planned publication can be postponed for a period of maximum six months from receipt of the data envisaged to be published to allow the objecting Party/Parties to take measures to protect its/their Foreground and Foreground which the notifying Party has not protected (see Article 4.3.2.2 of the Agreement).
 After this six-month period, publication shall be permitted, except in specific cases where the PC decides that further postponement is required.
 The PC may decide that the planned publication shall be postponed for an additional period of maximum six months.